 How much does insurance go up with one point?

-How much does insurance go up with one point?
-Depending on the state and auto insurance company, your insurance can increase between ten and 38 percent.
+How much insurance goes up with one point depends on the state and auto insurance company.
+However, your insurance can increase between 10% and 38% for one point.
 The average cost of auto insurance with one point on your license is $306 per month.
-The best way to reduce points on your driver’s license is to take accident prevention courses, driver safety courses, and other driver’s education classes.
+Multiple points raise rates significantly higher.

 Compare Quotes From Top Companies and Save